 All visible remains of excess concrete must be physically removed and disposed of on completion of cement work.
-Washing the remains into the ground is not allowed.
-All excess aggregate must also be removed.
+Washing the remains into the ground is prohibited.
+All excess aggregate must also be removed from the site.

 The following recommendations must be implemented to minimise impact: